An Overview of the Powerseeker 80EQ’s Optical Tube

 Besides its small aperture, the biggest limitation to viewing deep-sky objects with the Celestron PowerSeeker 80EQ refractor is its accessories.
 The 20mm eyepiece is not really a low enough magnification for easily locating targets, and the included 5×24 finderscope is absolutely atrocious.
 If you can get past that, expect to see the following:

-- Galaxies: Even under pristine skies, most galaxies are likely to present little with the 80EQ”s meager aperture.
-You might be able to pick out the dust lanes in M82 and the Andromeda Galaxy; everything else will remain a smudge.
+- Galaxies: Even under pristine skies, most galaxies are likely to present little with the 80EQ’s meager aperture.
+I was able to pick out the dust lanes in M82 and the Andromeda Galaxy; everything else remained a smudge.

-- Globular star clusters: A 6” (150mm) telescope is widely considered the minimum aperture to resolve globular clusters, and that’s nearly twice as big as the 80EQ.
-You’ll be able to spot globulars as big fuzzy balls–with some hint of definition if you’re really lucky.
+- Globular star clusters: A 6” (150mm) telescope is widely considered the minimum aperture to resolve globular clusters, and that’s nearly twice as big as the aperture of the 80EQ.
+You’ll be able to spot globulars as big fuzzy balls—with some hint of definition—if you’re really lucky.

 - Planetary nebulae: Most planetary nebulae are really tiny, and even a large scope might not show details in them.
-With the 80EQ, you’re pretty much limited to the Ring (a tiny, donut-like smudge) and the Dumbbell (a small fuzzy patch that vaguely resembles an apple core).
+With the 80EQ, I was pretty much limited to the Ring (a tiny, donut-like smudge) and the Dumbbell (a small fuzzy patch that vaguely resembles an apple core).

-- Even from suburban skies, emission nebulae like Orion and the Lagoon look pretty good, albeit only the brightest parts of them are visible.
+- Even from suburban skies, emission nebulae like Orion and the Lagoon look pretty good, although only the brightest parts of them are visible.

 Hello Zane!
 Thanks for your website and deep reviews!
 I found it pretty helpful as I´m preparing to gift the Powerseeker 80eq to my kid.
 Are there any upgrade eyepieces that you would recommend for us to have the best view of the planets?
 Thanks again and congratulations on your website.
 Best regards, Carlos.